USTP-Biomechanics/CaptureBridge-Hub/README.md

 The launcher checks for `.venv`.
 If the environment is missing, it runs `Setup_CaptureBridge_Hub.bat`, creates the local virtual environment, installs [requirements.txt](requirements.txt), and starts the app.

-### Offline Portable Run

-For a lab PC that should not need Python or internet access:

-1. Extract `dist/CaptureBridge_Hub_Minimal_Offline.zip`.
-2. Double-click `Run_CaptureBridge_Hub.bat` inside the extracted folder.

-The offline package includes the app, portable CPython with Tkinter, `pyserial`, `Pillow`, the [ArduinoBridge/](ArduinoBridge/) folder, and the Android client APK.

 ## Repository Layout